XboxOneSogie720/iLogoExtractor/README.md

 * Linux (x86_64, tested on Ubuntu)

 # Build Instructions
-### Note: iLogoExtractor does not currently support Windows at all (but I'm working on it)

 Install Dependencies (not including deps for these listed):
 * macOS & Linux